janaipakos/janaipakos.github.io/_posts/2015-10-14-sass-in-action.md

 date: 2015-10-14
 ---

-I've been working with Sass for the past few months and wanted to post a few resources that I've come across that I use with every project and may help someone else.
+I've been working with Sass for the past few months and wanted to post a few resources that I've come across.

 Part of the reason for this post is the UI designer of five years who told me he does not use a preprocessor.
 My heart goes out to him.